Poll: Which of my stories brought you here? Vote Now!

 I am a proud daughter of the review revolution!
 In other words, I believe in reviewing everything I read, regardless of its age, number of reviews, or anything else.

 I do review 99.9 % of everything I read, even when I'm fandom blind.
-That other one percent?
+That other .1 percent?
 It's because I have nothing nice to say.

 I also believe in giving the sort of reviews I'd like to receive: constructive criticism.
 I realize not everyone wants that, so I have refrained from reviewing as much in my own fandom for that reason, since I've found not everyone cares for those types of reviews.
 If you are a writer in the seaQuest fandom and do want critique, let me know, and I'll try to oblige.
 But it would be nice if you're reading my work, to drop a review in return.
 If we don't want this fandom to die, we need to work together.